Explore otherproducts

 When writing sales call reports, it's important that you include the following:

-• Call Details: The date, time, and duration of each call.
+• Call Details: The date time and duration of each call.

 • Client Information: The potential client's details and the nature of the call.